 Defined by the fewest rainy days and the least median cloud cover, February and March are – statistically – the sunniest months.
 While superlatives are handy references, it’s a hair-splitting difference between “sunniest” and most of the rest of the year.
 Rather than four seasons, Koh Samui has two: lots of gorgeous weather, and a much shorter rainy season.

-As you can see in the illustration above, gauging the sunniest time on Koh Samui is more a choose-your-own story of plotting your favourite temperature against potential for rain drops and cloud cover.
+Gauging the sunniest time on Koh Samui is more a choose-your-own story of plotting your favourite temperature against the potential for raindrops and cloud cover.
 If we take ‘sunniest’ to mean ‘least median cloud cover’, then it’s February/March on Koh Samui (and the cloudiest time is September/October).
 But – as with weather everywhere – averages aren’t guarantees.

 When is the driest time of year on Koh Samui?